pythonpoet/Artomat/README.md

 # Artomat
-A School Project at BBB
+A School project at BBB